Catalysis of entanglement and other quantum resources: Approximate catalysis

-In the context of $\mathrm{LOCC}_c$ reducibility, a recent result on catalysis of arbitrary entangled states compares single copy catalysis with asymptotic catalysis \cite{Datta2022entanglement}.
-A transformation $\rho\rightarrow\sigma$ on system $S$ is possible via asymptotic catalysis if and only if for any $\varepsilon>0$ there exists an integer $n>0$, an LOCC protocol $\{\Lambda_n\}$, and a catalyst state $\{\tau_n^C\}$ such that \cite{Datta2022entanglement}
+In the context of $\mathrm{LOCC}_c$ reducibility, a recent result on the catalysis of arbitrary entangled states compares single-copy catalysis with asymptotic catalysis \cite{Datta2022entanglement}.
+A transformation $\rho\rightarrow\sigma$ on system $S$ is possible via asymptotic catalysis if and only if for any $\varepsilon>0$ and any $\delta > 0$ there exist integers $n$ and $m$ with $n>m$, a catalyst state $\tau^C$ and an LOCC protocol $\Lambda$ such that\footnote{The LOCC protocol $\Lambda$ acts on $n$ copies of $S$ and the catalyst $C$, and produces a state on $m$ copies of $S$ and the catalyst.}

-With this \citet{Datta2022entanglement} showed that state transformations under asymptotic catalysis does not provide any advantage over single copy catalysis scenario.
-To be precise, if a state transformation $\rho\rightarrow\sigma$ can be achieved via asymptotic catalysis with unit rate, then the same transformation can be realised with single copy catalysis too.
+With this \citet{Datta2022entanglement} showed that state transformations under asymptotic catalysis do not provide any advantage over single-copy catalysis.
+To be precise, if a state transformation $\rho\rightarrow\sigma$ can be achieved via asymptotic catalysis with unit rate, then the same transformation can be realised with single-copy catalysis too.

 \citet{Datta2022entanglement} also considered asymptotic settings beyond the independent and identically distributed (``iid'') case, where the quantum state to be transformed asymptotically is no longer assumed to be just the tensor product $\ket{\psi}^{\otimes n}$.
 In particular, \citet{Datta2022entanglement} considered a pure-state distillation scenario, in which Alice and Bob share a more general total state $\otimes_{i} \ket{\psi_i}^{AB}$, where each $\ket{\psi_i}^{AB}$ are bipartite states that need not be identical.
-As we will see, approximate catalysis provides in this setting a significant advantage over non-catalytic LOCC transformations.
+As we will see, approximate catalysis provides, in this setting, a significant advantage over non-catalytic LOCC transformations.